 Benefits of an NRO Account

-Following are the Non-Resident Ordinary account benefits:
+The following are the NRO account benefits:

 - With this account, NRIs can invest in India.
 For example, they can invest in mutual funds and Indian bonds.